Participants implementing ‘business best practice’ in their agri-businesses

 “What we have gotten from it (the Program) is that we are trying approach it (the business) in a far more structured way than we have been, running it more like a proper corporate entity,” said Carlie and Lauchie Ward.
 “We’re dealing with our staff better, we’re dealing with each other better, it’s just a more structured approach to our business.”

-What are some key business issues facing beef business owners?
+Key business issues facing agri-business owners?

 - How to set the business up for growth, sale or transfer (such as within a family), and maximise its value along the way